Grant Thornton LLP

-Grant Thornton LLP is the American member firm of Grant Thornton International, the seventh largest accounting network in the world by combined fee income.
-Grant Thornton LLP is the sixth largest U.S. accounting and advisory organization.
-The firm operates 59 offices across the US with approximately 8,500 employees, 550 partners, and produces annual revenue in excess of US$1.9 billion.
+Grant Thornton LLP is the 9th largest accounting firm in the United States with 59 offices across the US, 8,500+ employees, and annual revenues of US$1.9 billion.
+It is the United States member firm of Grant Thornton International, the 7th largest global accounting network by revenue.

+In 2024, the partners of Grant Thornton sold a majority of the firm to New Mountain Capital, a private equity firm, which has significantly impacted the business.

 History

 Early history

 In 1924, Alexander Richardson Grant, a 26 year old senior accountant with Ernst & Ernst (later Ernst & Young) decided to leave the firm and start his own business with William O’Brien.
 Alexander Grant & Co. was built in Chicago and it provided services as a middle market firm.
 The firm was growing rapidly and nationally under the guidance of several new leaders during the next three decades.

 In 1961, the company established its national office in Chicago and earned net revenue of more than $5 million.
 During this time, a competitive firm that was also committed to providing services to middle market established in Europe, and this firm later became known as Binder Dijker Otte & Co.
 (BDO).

 During the mid-1960s, the firm decided to expand its business internationally.
 In 1969, Alexander Grant & Co. merged with companies from Australia, Canada and the United Kingdom to form an organization called Alexander Grant Tansley Witt.

 By 1980, Alexander Grant & Co. had joined with 49 international accounting firms, including a UK firm named Thornton Baker, and formed a professional global network, Grant Thornton International.

 In 1985, Alexander Grant & Co. merged with Fox & Co. and became the ninth largest accounting firm in the United States, just behind the nation's "Big Eight" firms.
 At that time, the company had 80 offices and more than 3,000 employees.

 In 1986, Alexander Grant & Co. changed its name to Grant Thornton, resulted from its affiliation with the United Kingdom firm Thornton Baker, which also changed its name to Grant Thornton.